This Cult Disney Horror Movie Is Finally Coming To Streaming Just In Time For Halloween

 Something Wicked This Way Comes is worth streaming this spooky season

 Reshoots and rewrites be damned, "Something Wicked This Way Comes" manages to remain faithful to the broader strokes of Bradbury's novel.
 Its story centers on two small-town boys doing battle with the not-so-subtly named Mr. Dark (Jonathan Pryce in top form), an insidious traveling circus boss who makes Faustian bargains with the locals to fulfill their greatest desires.
-Of course, the real heart of the film is Jason Robards as the protagonist/narrator's father, a good-natured librarian who fears he's too old to be the playful dad that his son deserves.
-Indeed, the moment where Mr. Dark taunts Robards' character about his age while simultaneously attempting to goad him into a monkey's paw deal of his own is both poignant and upsetting.
+Of course, the real heart of the film is Jason Robards as the protagonist/narrator's father, a good-natured librarian who fears he's too old to be the sprightly dad that his son deserves.
+Indeed, the moment where Mr. Dark taunts Robards' character about his age while simultaneously — and violently — attempting to goad him into a monkey's paw deal of his own is both poignant and upsetting.

-This scene is also worth highlighting since it seemingly speaks to Clayton's initial version of the movie, which was apparently quieter, slower, and more melancholic — something that's further evident in Georges Delerue's original, unused soundtrack, which is available to listen to on YouTube.
+This scene is also worth highlighting since it seemingly speaks to Clayton's initial version of the movie, which was apparently quieter, darker, and more melancholic — something that's further evident in Georges Delerue's original, unused soundtrack, which is available to listen to on YouTube.
 The theatrical cut, on the other hand, is more like a circus ride itself, with a James Horner score that alternates between alarming and fanciful, as well as a number of memorably creepy visuals and jump-worthy frights.
 (Arachnophobes, well ... let's just say you've been warned.)
-Fortunately, it still retains enough of the rich thematic substance from Bradbury's book to avoid feeling like an empty-calorie meal, including its touching father-son storyline and the underlying moral that your life is what you make of it, and not what you wish it was.
+Fortunately, it still retains enough of the rich thematic substance from Bradbury's book to avoid feeling like an empty-calorie meal, including its touching father-son storyline and the underlying moral that one's life is what they make of it, and not what they wish it was.

 In short?
 If you've never seen "Something Wicked This Way Comes," there's no better time to change that than the spooky season.
 Now put "The Watcher in the Woods" on Disney+ as well, Disney.